 Rosemary Sweet Potato Rolls / Pizza Crust

 - 1 packet active dry yeast (2 1/4 tsp)

 - 16.75 oz bread flour, plus more for shaping/rolling

 - 2 tsp sea salt, plus more for serving

 - 1/2 cup sweet potato, roasted, skinned and preferably riced, but mashing will do

 - 3 TB extra virgin olive oil, plus more for brushing

 - 2 TB honey

-Move dough to oiled bowl, cover with plastic wrap and let rise for 90 minutes or until its doubled in size.
+- Transfer dough to the oiled bowl, cover with plastic wrap and let rise for 90 minutes or until it's doubled in size.
 (If your kitchen is cold like mine you can put it in a warm oven with the door cracked, but keep an eye on it because it might rise faster).

-For a dinner party, make a double batch!
+- For a dinner party, make a double batch!
 These rolls are addictive!
-I have a standard KitchenAid mixer and 2 batches just fit!
+I have a standard KitchenAid mixer and double batch fits perfectly!